 Funding: NZD $35,000 base stipend + tuition fees per annum for 3 years.

 Project Description: Most animals rely on odours to locate food, mates, habitats, and dangers.
 Although odours from different sources mix, animals can segregate relevant odour sources.
 But how they solve this olfactory cocktail party problem is unknown.
 Recent studies in insects show an exciting clue to this problem – animals use small time differences in odorant arrival to segregate odours.
-In these 2 PhD projects, we will test the hypothesis that insects (Paul Szyszka, Uni. of Otago - this PhD position is no longer available), dogs (Tim Edwards, Uni.
+In these 3 PhD projects, we will test the hypothesis that insects (Paul Szyszka, Uni. of Otago), dogs (Tim Edwards, Uni.
 Of Waikato) and humans (Mei Peng and Graham Eyres, Uni. of Otago) can segregate odours using temporal cues, and we will uncover the natural stimulus dynamics that enable odour source segregation.
 Revealing odour segregation processes in animals has important implications for ecology (foraging), pest control (pheromone traps), scent-detection technology, and neurology (disease indicators).

-Eligibility: Equivalent of a New Zealand 1st class Honours degree or a MSc degree (both with a significant research component) in either Psychology, Neuroscience, Life Sciences, Physics, Computer Science, or Geoscience (or similar).
+Eligibility: Applicants currently in NZ or Australia.
+Equivalent of a New Zealand 1st class Honours degree or a MSc degree (both with a significant research component) in either Psychology, Neuroscience, Life Sciences, Physics, Computer Science, or Geoscience (or similar).
 Your research dissertation or thesis will have been awarded first class honours, or a strong upper second (B+).

 · Demonstrated ability to undertake self-directed research activities.